krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-So that class simply calculates the query execution time for each query and remembers it in
+So that class calculates the execution time for each query and remembers it in
 some ```ProfilingData``` structure that is placed in ```ConcurrentHashMap```.
-That doesn't look scary,
-as long as we are using parametrized queries that are under our control, the map should have a finite size.
+That doesn't look scary; as long as we use parametrized queries under our control, the map should have a finite size.
 Let's look at the usage of the ```runWithProfiler()``` method:

 ```java